A0-Lee/ruby-Whamazone/README.md

 I also used [Ruby Version Manager (RVM)](https://rvm.io) to handle and install any ruby gem packages as well as Ruby and Rails for this project.

+This Project is hosted on a [Private Repository](https://gitlab.eps.surrey.ac.uk/al00952/com2025-coursework) using GitLab.

 Set-up Instructions:
 -----------------------------------------